pagemosaic/.github/profile/README.md

 ## Current Stage of Development

-#### In Active Development: Not Yet Ready for Use
+#### In Active Development
 As of now, Page Mosaic is in a critical phase of its development journey.
 We are actively working on building and refining the platform's features, developing them step by step.
-This means that ***the system is not yet ready for practical use***.

 ## Key Features
 ### Tailored for AWS: